babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 Here are the key points to remember about uploading to S3 using presigned URLs:

-* Always use region specific S3 endpoints when trying to upload to buckets in any region other than Virginia (us-east-1). ([reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/Redirects.html))
+* Always use region specific S3 endpoints when trying to upload to S3. ([reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/Redirects.html))
 * Always use botocore Config options to initialize Python S3 clients with a region, sig 3/4, and virtual path addressing. ([reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html))
 * Don't assume that you have a CORS issue when browsers report CORS errors because they may not be aware of lower level issues, such as DNS resolution of S3 endpoints or API access controls.